antrea-io/antrea/docs/getting-started.md

 reference cookbook on how to visualize the exported network flows using Elastic Stack and Kibana dashboards.
 For more information, refer to the [network flow visibility document](network-flow-visibility.md).

-### Egress

-Antrea supports specifying which egress (SNAT) IP the traffic from the selected Pods to the external network should use and which Node the traffic should leave the cluster from.
-For more information, refer to the [Egress document](egress.md).

 ### NoEncap and Hybrid Traffic Modes